-Your altered layer eventually changes the appearance in the legend on the left (Pic.
+Your altered layer eventually changes the appearance of the legend on the left (Pic.
 19).
-Both the colour and description has been modified instantly.
+Both the colour and description have been modified instantly.

 But it’s not a finish.
 I will show you my example down to the end (Pic.
 20-22), making the isochrone map neat.
 Apart from a whole layer, you can also change the border of every single isochrone.
 Thanks to this you may distinguish some prominent areas within a whole map (Pic.
 20, 21).

-Another way to customize this kind of map and it further place in Google Earth has been widely discussed in this article.
+Another way to customize this kind of map and its further place in Google Earth has been widely discussed in this article.

-I have presented one of many ways of the reachability map preparation.
-This topic is going to be widely developed in the future, because of the high necessity of awareness the road traffic impact into ordinary life.
+I have presented one of many ways of reachability map preparation.
+This topic is going to be widely developed in the future, because of the high necessity of awareness of the road traffic impact on ordinary life.
 I would like to focus on a travel time map covering multiple locations, finding the most convenient way to present it.